yaya2devops/aws-cloud-project-bootcamp/journal/week2.md

 # Week 2 — Distributed Tracing
-Awareness continues with another productive week.
-The past days was a great dive into the world of observability. <br>We successfully setup Cruddur to four different observability tools.
+Awareness continues with another productive week. <br>The past days was a great dive into the world of observability. <br>We successfully setup Cruddur to four different observability tools.

 ## Week Two Main Tasks